 Martin Vrba is an independent Czech journalist and essayist.
-Based in Prague, he writes about systemic emergencies such as climate and ecological crises, and their political, cultural and socio-economic implications.
+Based in Prague, he writes about systemic emergencies such as the climate and ecological crises, and their political, cultural and socio-economic implications.

 Basic information